 Successful people believe in a simple notion: you are the average of the five people you spend the most time with.

-Just think about it—some of the most successful companies in recent history were founded by brilliant pairs.
+Consider this—brilliant pairs founded some of the most successful companies in recent history.
 Steve Jobs and Steve Wozniak of Apple lived in the same neighborhood, Bill Gates and Paul Allen of Microsoft met in prep school, and Sergey Brin and Larry Page of Google met at Stanford.

 Just as great people help you to reach your full potential, toxic people drag you right down with them.
-Whether it’s negativity, cruelty, the victim syndrome, or just plain craziness, toxic people create stress and strife that should be avoided at all costs.
+Negativity, cruelty, victim syndrome, or plain craziness from toxic people creates stress and strife you should avoid at all costs.

 If you’re unhappy with where you are in your life, just take a look around.
 More often than not, the people you’ve surrounded yourself with are the root of your problems.

-Fear is nothing more than a lingering emotion that’s fueled by your imagination.
+Fear is nothing more than a lingering emotion that your imagination powers.
 Danger is real.
 It’s the uncomfortable rush of adrenaline you get when you almost step in front of a bus.
 Fear is a choice.
 Successful people know this better than anyone does, so they flip fear on its head.
-They are addicted to the euphoric feeling they get from conquering their fears.
+They crave the euphoric feeling that comes from conquering their fears.